microsoft/rushstack.io-website/docs/api/rush-lib.rushconfigurationproject.consumingprojects.md

 ## RushConfigurationProject.consumingProjects property

 The set of projects within the Rush configuration which declare this project as a dependency.
-Excludes those that declare this project as a `cyclicDependencyProject`<!-- -->.
+Excludes those that declare this project as a `cyclicDependencyProject`.

 <b>Signature:</b>